 A selection of artists and ensembles who have performed Kaye’s music include Basso Moderno, Access Contemporary Music, Opus Three Trio, Miolina and Music of the Beehive.
 She has been commissioned by the Alaria Chamber Ensemble, The Lark Ascending, the Classical Saxophone Project, Empire Viols, the Atlanta Music Teachers Association, and bass-baritone Paul Houghtaling among others.

 Her works have been featured in performances across the country and have been presented by the New York Women Composers, Composers Concordance, Women Composers Festival of Hartford, Spectrum, and on the Friends of Music Series in Forest Park, IL.
-New York City venues at which her music has been performed include Carnegie Hall, Bargemusic, Merkin Concert Hall, Greenwich House, the Austrian Cultural Forum, the Ethical Culture Society, DROM, Columbia University, Mannes College the New School for Music and Steinway Hall.
+New York City venues at which her music has been performed include Carnegie Hall, Bargemusic, Merkin Concert Hall, Greenwich House, the Austrian Cultural Forum, the Ethical Culture Society, DROM, Columbia University, Mannes College and Steinway Hall.
 Other presenting venues include the Hartt School of Music, Cleveland State University, University of Washington, Emory University, Sacramento River Music Festival, and at the Stony Brook Chamber Music Festival among others.

 When not composing, Kaye is an avid reader and enjoys mountain climbing and the outdoors.

-Fall 2016.
+December 2017.
 Please destroy all previously dated materials.

 Note: For printed programs, please use the above text as written.